Vyral/base-template/_posts/2022-03-07-an-update-on-all-our-montana-markets.md

 {% include excerpt.html %}

 Today I want to answer some of your questions about real estate throughout the state of Montana.
-We usually do this once a year, and to help me, I have a state-wide market report from the Montana Association of Realtors.
+We usually do this once a year, and to help me, I have the state-wide market report from the Montana Association of Realtors.
 I can’t wait to pass on some of this data.
 As a little bit of a spoiler: The least expensive cities in Montana are Butte and Great Falls.
 Both have a median price that’s under $300,000.

 **You can watch the full report above or skip to each section using the timestamps provided:**